-The gold recovery rate of our ore processing plant was over 95.3% during the Track Record Period at a feed grade of 0.70 g/t Au, 0.62 g/t Au and 0.62 g/t Au, respectively, which is higher than the industry's average of around 93.1% in 2022.
-This was attributable to our effective gold grade control and processing efficiency as we have a higher level of resource utilisation and less wastage of resources to reduce environmental pollution.
-Our feed grade was higher than our cut-off grade of 0.30 g/t Au from our Songjiagou Open-Pit Mine mainly due to the increase in the grade and purity of the surface materials processed from our Songjiagou Open-Pit Mine and relatively higher cut-off grade from our Songjiagou Underground Mine of 0.70 g/t Au since its commencement of commercial production in September 2019.
+The gold recovery rate of our ore processing plant was over 95.3% during the Track Record Period at a feed grade of 0.68 g/t Au, 0.70 g/t Au and 0.62 g/t Au, respectively.
+Our feed grade was higher than our cut-off grade of 0.30 g/t Au from our Songjiagou Open-Pit Mine mainly due to the increase in the grade and purity of the surface materials processed from our Songjiagou Open-Pit Mine and relatively higher cut-off grade from our Sonjiagou Underground Mine of 0.70 g/t Au since its commencement of commercial production in September 2019.